 Katherina mit dem Radl (Kathryn with the wheel)

 Das sind die heiligen drei Madl.
 (Those are the three holy “girls.”)

-The “worm” mentioned with Margaret is an old expression for both the snake and the dragon.
+The “worm” mentioned with Margaret is an old expression for both the serpent and the dragon.

 The original meaning of the twigs, since they were associated with the Goddess herself, was that the magic of the All-Mother was so strong she could create live even in the depths of Winter.